GothicIII/DJMaxRespectV-Randomizer/README.md

   I can not guarantee that this randomizer works with every bought DLC combination.
   In the PS4-Era some songs were only unlocked (like the extended mix versions) if a few specific DLCs are bought.
   This could mess up the randomizer table making code changes a necessity (aka releasing a new version).

-  I don't own MUSE DASH DLC so data for it is missing.
-If you own it already, the random tables will be messed up for you meaning you won't be taken to the right song (it will be either further down or up).
-  I'll get the DLC as soon it gets on discount.
-Then I'll be able to patch this.

 ## COMPILING & RUNNING: